-Explore our Local Parks
+Explore our Local Emerald Coast Parks

-Whether you are a local or vacationing along 30A, the hot summer sun can leave you sweating, with visions of drinking an iced tea while falling backwards into a pool of cold water.
+Whether you are a local or vacationing along 30A, the hot summer sun can leave you sweating, with visions of drinking an iced tea while falling backward into a pool of cold water.
 Luckily, there are options for the whole family for water, fishing and outdoor fun, whether you’re two or 72.
 Below are a few parks my family enjoys, and the links to local and state park websites.

 Pilcher Park is a new park located under the 331 bridge.
 There is a ramp off of 331 to get to the park.
 It is free to enter and fish in the Bay.
 I spent a couple hours there recently.
 It is a very peaceful park.
 It boasts fishing docks, boat ramps, ample parking and restroom facilities.
 In addition, there are two large covered areas with electrical outlets, which gives one the option to bring a lawn chair and “work” while looking out at the beautiful water.
 Or, a better option might be a picnic basket and blanket.
 Either way, it’s a peaceful place to be.
 There is also a sidewalk that runs along the Bay, perfect for exercising while the breeze hits your face.

-In an effort to help keep the bay shore looking beautiful, a local church group is sponsoring a clean up.
-Good News United Methodist Church will be cleaning up the shore and grass areas at Pilcher Park on Tuesday, June 13th at 10:00am.
+In an effort to help keep the bay shore looking beautiful, a local church group is sponsoring a cleanup.
+Good News United Methodist Church will be cleaning up the shore and grass areas at Pilcher Park on Tuesday, June 13th at 10:00 am.
 Says Anna Albrycht, a member of the church, “Cleaning up shared spaces is one way we can help our community and the world.
-Trash, left unchecked, can negatively impact our ecosystem, which is not only a source of food and water, but is also integral to the success of our local economy.”
+Trash, left unchecked, can negatively impact our ecosystem, which is not only a source of food and water but is also integral to the success of our local economy.”
 Everyone is welcome to come and help clean up.